FanmingL/Recurrent-Offpolicy-RL/readme.md

 ## Dependencies
 ### Hardware
-In the aforementioned network structure, GRU can be trained directly on a CPU machine.
-Mamba, GIRL, and LRU are implemented based on Triton, requiring training on GPU machines, while CGPT and GPT utilize flash_attention for acceleration, necessitating the use of Ampere, Ada, or Hopper GPUs (e.g., A100, RTX 3090, RTX 4090, H100).
+In the aforementioned network structures, GRU can be trained directly on a CPU machine.
+Mamba, GIRL, and LRU are implemented based on Triton, requiring training on GPU machines, while cgpt and gpt utilize flash_attention for acceleration, requiring the use of Ampere, Ada, or Hopper GPUs (e.g., A100, RTX 3090, RTX 4090, H100).

 ### Environment
 Since we have modified the CUDA source code of Mamba, it needs to be recompiled.
 This library also depends on some earlier RL training environments, so we strongly recommend using the Docker image we have prepared to run our algorithms.
 To pull the Docker image, use the following command: